kmanpearl/7712_alignment_and_assembly/README.md

 ```

-The required arguments are `-query_file`: a FASTA file containing a single query sequence that you wish to align to and `-read_file`: a FASTA file containing all of the sequence reads that you wish to assemble and align against the query.
+The required arguments are

+`-query_file`: a FASTA file containing a single query sequence that you wish to align to and

+`-read_file`: a FASTA file containing all of the sequence reads that you wish to assemble and align against the query.
+`-output_directory`: directory name to store all outputs generated.
+The directory must exist already.
+To create the directory run `mkdir <output_directory>` in the terminal window.

 The query file may only contain one sequence, while the reads file must contain more than one sequence.
 The program only accepts DNA sequences reads containing the letters ATGC.
 Any other characters, such as those used to represent ambiguos base pairs, will raise an exception.

 The default length to use when creating kmers is `30`.
-This value can be changed with the argument `-kmer_size`
+This value can be changed with the argument `-kmer_size`.

 If the length of kmer is shorter than the smallest sequence read it will raise an exception.
 Choice of kmer length should reflect the similarity between sequences.
 For sequences with more variation, a smaller k value will be more likely to capture all alignments.